Leudwinus

 Saint Leudwinus, Count of Treves ([ˈlɛu̯d.vi.nus]; also Leodewin, Liutwin, Ludwin, etc.; c.
 660 – 29 September 722 AD in Reims) founded an abbey in Mettlach.
 He was Archbishop of Treves and Laon.
 As patron saint of the Mettlach parish, his relics are carried through the town by procession at the annual Pentecost celebration.
-His feast day is September 23.
+His feast day is September 29.
 He was the son of Saint Warinus, the paternal grandson of Saint Sigrada, and nephew of Saint Leodegarius.

 Early life

-Leudwinus was born a French nobleman and was a member of one of the most powerful clans in Austrasia.
+Leudwinus was born a Frankish nobleman and was a member of one of the most powerful clans in Austrasia.
 His parents were Warinus, Count of Poitiers and Gunza of Metz.
 Lambert of Maastricht was his kinsman.
 His Frankish name is Liutwin.
 Leudwinus spent his early life at the royal court of Austrasia and was styled Count of Treves.
 He received his education from his maternal uncle, Saint Basinus, Archbishop of Treves.
 In 697, Leudwinus signed the Deed of Echternach with his uncle.